How to Play Roulette: The Complete Step-by-step Guide for Beginners

 Each roulette table has up to seven different colors of non-value chips that the players can use.

-You decide which available color you want to play with, and the dealer will mark them up at the value that you request.
+You decide which available color you want to play with, and the dealer will mark it up at the value that you request.

 Remember